usaid-cs/yesterday-i-learned/js-ecmascript-6.md

 ## Classes

 * Classes are not hoisted, even if they down-transpile to a function.
+The reference is at the top of the scope, but the anonymous function is assigned to the reference on the line the class is declared.
 * Classes can be anonymous.
 * [Class definitions are block-scoped, and cannot be redeclared in the same scope.](https://stackoverflow.com/a/36420130/1558430)
 * If you have the balls to have a [class extends `null`](https://github.com/denysdovhan/wtfjs#function-is-not-function), be prepared to see unexpected behaviours ("function is not a function").